WDI-SEA/react-development-course-materials/05-React Router/05-build-a-dentist-website-part2-exercise.md

 * Now add the `exact` keyword back to the home route and notice that the pages don't double up anymore.

 * Two common errors:
-1. If the page appears blank, open the JavaScript console to see if there are errors.
-Chances are you have a typo somewhere or forgot to make sure the `<Router>` only has one child element.
+    * If the page appears blank, open the JavaScript console to check for errors.
+Chances are you have a typo somewhere or forgot to make sure `<Router>` only has one child element.
 Remember, wrap all of your `<Route>` components in one `<div>`.

-2. If multiple components appear on the page at the same time, there's something wrong with how you've routed URLs.
+    * If multiple components appear on the page at the same time, there's something wrong with how you've routed URLs.
 Make sure you use the `exact` keyword on the root path `/` and there are no duplicate URL paths defined anywhere.

 </aside>